nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Test Scenario 1: No sessions are currently stored in the application.
 * Test Command: `session /view /sid 1` <br>
-  Expected: An error message is printed indicating that no session are stored in SplitLah.
+  Expected: An error message should be printed, indicating that no session are stored in SplitLah.

 Test Scenario 2: Only a single session with a session unique identifier of `1` exists in the application after creating a single session with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
 1. Test Command: `session /view`<br>
-   Expected: An error message is printed indicating that the `/sid` delimiter is missing from the input.
+   Expected: An error message should be printed, indicating that the `/sid` delimiter is missing from the input.
 2. Test Command: `session /view /sid`<br>
-   Expected: An error message is printed indicating that an argument following the `/sid` delimiter is missing from the input.
+   Expected: An error message should be printed, indicating that an argument following the `/sid` delimiter is missing from the input.
 3. Test Command: `session /view /sid apple`<br>
-   Expected: An error message is printed indicating that an integer argument should be provided following the `/sid` delimiter.
+   Expected: An error message should be printed, indicating that an integer argument should be provided following the `/sid` delimiter.
 4. Test Command: `session /view /sid 2`<br>
-   Expected: An error message is printed indicating that a session with the specified session unique identifier was not found.
+   Expected: An error message should be printed, indicating that a session with the specified session unique identifier was not found.
 5. Test Command: `session /view /sid 1`<br>
-   Expected: The full details of the session with a session unique identifier of `1` is printed.
+   Expected: The full details of the session with a session unique identifier of `1` should be printed.
 <hr>

 #### Listing all Sessions